volusion/element-documentation/how-to/style-a-block-with-aphrodite/README.md

 })
 ```

 Remember, you're writing Javascript based CSS, so be sure to use the correct CSS rule names (ie `backgroundColor` instead of `background-color`).
+[You can view a list of available style rules here.](https://www.w3schools.com/jsref/dom_obj_style.asp)

 If you have defined user-editable props, you can reference them like this: